Actively Recruiting

 • Extensive peripheral neuropathy that may hinder nerve regeneration

-• Active smokers (must quit tobacco for at least 6 weeks before surgery)
+• Active smokers (must abstain from tobacco for at least 6 weeks prior if willing to quit)

-• Unable to provide informed consent or with history of poor compliance
+• Unable to provide informed consent or history of poor compliance

 • Pregnant women due to anesthesia risks